psycl0n/BolsoCoin/README.md

 What is Bolsocoin?
 ----------------

-Bolsocoin is a lite version of Litecoin using scrypt as a proof-of-work algorithm.
+Bolsocoin is a fork version of Litecoin.
- - subsidy starts in 1488
+ - subsidy starts in 1488 coins
  - 30 seconds block targets
- - subsidy halves in 10k blocks
+ - subsidy halves after 10k blocks
- - subsidy fixed in 5 after 50k blocks
+ - subsidy fixed in 5 coins after 50k blocks
  - ~842 million total coins

 License